Crooke Surname

 Crooke Last Name Statistics demography

-The religious adherence of those holding the Crooke surname is predominantly Anglican (45%) in Ireland.
+The religious adherence of those holding the last name is predominantly Anglican (45%) in Ireland.

-In The United States those holding the Crooke last name are 28.56% more likely to be registered with the Republican Party than the national average, with 75.33% registered with the political party.
+In The United States those bearing the Crooke surname are 28.56% more likely to be registered with the Republican Party than The US average, with 75.33% registered with the political party.

 The amount Crooke earn in different countries varies notably.
 In South Africa they earn 9.28% more than the national average, earning R 259,680 per year; in United States they earn 3.39% less than the national average, earning $41,688 USD per year and in Canada they earn 15.86% more than the national average, earning $57,565 CAD per year.